dcgerard/mouthwash_sims/README.md

 ### Run make

-To reproduce all of the results in Gerard and Stephens (2017), run `make` from the terminal.
+To reproduce all of the results in Gerard and Stephens (2017), move to the root directory in your local copy of this repository, and run `make` from the terminal.
+This will run all the steps in the data processing and analysis pipeline.
+Note that you may need to adjust some of the settings in the [Makefile](Makefile) to suit your computing environment.

 If you want to reproduce just the results from Section 5.1, run